sam-b/windows_kernel_address_leaks/notes/gSharedInfo.md

 ![](https://github.com/sam-b/windows_kernel_address_leaks/raw/master/notes/screenshots/gSharedInfo_win_1607.png)

-Turns out this shouldn't have been much of a surprise since people had been discussing it during the [preview build releases](https://twitter.com/Blomster81/status/847571032521273345).
+Turns out this shouldn't have been much of a surprise, as people had been discussing it during the [preview build releases](https://twitter.com/Blomster81/status/847571032521273345).
 So I set out to atleast get a basic idea of what the changes entailed.

 ## Initial Structure 'Reversing'